Dive Flag

 2. A violation of such rules and regulations so established pursuant to subdivision one herein, shall constitute an offense punishable by a fine not to exceed fifty dollars.

-This begs the question: what rules and regulations has the "commissioner" made?
-After some research, the information below was shared with us by David Harrington.
+This begs the question: what rules and regulations has the “commissioner” made?
+Research on this was shared with us by David Harrington.
+An employee of NYS Parks updated us with the following, which is current through December 15, 2010.

 For Boaters in New York